killianmh/fade-slide/README.md

 3. load animation_observer script `<script src="js/animation_observer.js"></script>`
 4. use correct data attributes on element triggers; add content in children nodes which have data-animated attribute

-##  data attributes and explanations:
+##  Data attributes and explanations:
 * data-anim: this attribute marks an element as a trigger for intersection observer; this element wraps the element which is actually animated
 * data-animated: child node that is being animated
 * data-delay: duration of animation delay (ms)